 Auburn University students must receive an "SA" (Satisfactory and Accepted into program) in fall semester ARCH classes to be admitted to Foundation Unit spring semester studio sequence.
-Students accepted into the Foundation Unit Studio sequence may not defer their acceptance to another academic year.
 Students that fail to successfully complete the fall semester studio sequence or students not accepted into the Second Year Studio sequence at the end of the spring semester will not be readmitted to the Foundation Unit Program.
 These students may elect to participate in the following Summer Design Studio session and will be required to participate in the entire summer program.
 Eligibility is dependent upon Summer Design criteria.